carlhueffmeier/udacicards/README.md

 7. Enter `yarn start` to run the app in development mode
 8. Open it in the [Expo app](https://expo.io/) on your phone or an emulator
 9. Enjoy

+## Compatability

+The app has been tested using Expo on an Android smartphone and an iPhone.